harshibar/yogi-cam/README.md

 But the livestream wouldn't show up 😭

 After hours of debugging, I found [this blog post](https://kamranicus.com/building-a-raspberry-pi-3-baby-monitor/) about a similar project.
-The author used PiCamera2 (a newer Python library for Raspberry Pi cameras), whereas I suggested to use LibCamera (an older open-source library).
+The author used PiCamera2 (a newer Python library for Raspberry Pi cameras), whereas I was suggested to use LibCamera (an older open-source library).

 After switching libraries, it worked! 🎉